 Harry could do no more than stare at Hagrid; it was all too bizarre and too sudden to comprehend.
 But Ginny tugged on his hand.

-Ginny was right, and besides, he was exhausted; he could not remember the last time he had slept or eaten, and now the nervous energy that had kept him going was gone.
+Ginny was right, and besides, Harry was exhausted; he could not remember the last time he had slept or eaten, and now the nervous energy that had kept him going was gone.
 But he also wanted to talk to Ginny, to finish what he had started to tell her in the forest.
 He didn't know what the next few hours would bring, but before the questions began, before Kingsley Shacklebolt—or whoever was now Minister for Magic—wanted answers and explanations, even before he found Ron and Hermione, he had to talk to Ginny.

 He took both of her hands.
 Ginny looked up at him and he realized that it was beginning to grow light because he could see her freckles; dawn was approaching.